anfrimov/just-the-docs/pages/Assets/Assets.md

 # Assets

-Main Unity directory for files specific to this project: scenes, scripts, models, textures, etc. The necessary files for editing the experiment are probably located here.
+Main Unity directory for files specific to this project.
 {: .fs-6 .fw-300 }

 ---

-## Sub stuff
+## Content

-Stuff to say
+Scenes, scripts, models, textures, etc. The necessary files for editing the experiment are probably located here.